ATL - MIL

 What’s the cheapest day of the week to fly from Atlanta to Milan?

-The average price of all flights from Atlanta to Milan clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Atlanta to Milan clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Atlanta to Milan, look for departures on Wednesdays and avoid leaving on a Friday, as it's usually the priciest day.
-When flying back from Milan, Monday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from Atlanta to Milan, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Milan, Wednesday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Atlanta to Milan?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Atlanta to Milan, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Atlanta to Milan, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Atlanta to Milan?

 To get a below average price on the flight from Atlanta to Milan, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 20 days before departure.
+For the absolute cheapest price, our data suggests you should book 20 weeks before departure.

 Good to know